dkotik/zassets/README.md

   - [ ] Add image quality setting for the _Compiler_.
   - [ ] Add a refiner for Typescript.
   - [ ] Add a refiner for Clojure.
-  - [ ] What is zassets points to the same folder "." - the pathing gets screwed up with a panic? recursive inclusion - should I fight it?
-Filter out .go files by default?!
+  - [ ] What is zassets points to the same folder "." - the pathing gets screwed up with a panic.
+Recursive inclusion bug possibility - should I fight it by filtering out .go files by default?!
+  - [ ] (Default ignore setting?)
+If not set, ignore paths that begin with "." or "\_" or "node_modules".
 - [ ] Solidify Debugger API:
   - [x] Watched directories do not respond to new files being created.
+  - [ ] Currently copying files to a temporary directory.
+Building a virtual path tree would be faster.
 - [ ] When the APIs are solid, hedge them with test suites.

 ## License